 Frankl listened to his conscience and changed his mind about the escape.
 The unhappy feeling left him and he ‘gained an inward peace that [he] had never experienced before’.

 The second time Frankl tried to escape, was, by fortune, on the very day the International Red Cross arrived.
 ‘Now there was no need for us to risk running toward the fighting line.’

-Frankl’s tribulations weren’t yet over, but that’s a story for next week.
+Frankl’s tribulations weren’t yet over, but that’s a story for next time.